 Effective Stakeholder Management is critical to achieving not only a formidable reputation but key to the delivery of the strategic plan objectives.

 Organisations need support from stakeholders, and building effective relationships with a dynamic range of stakeholders is not only crucial but a daunting task.

 Footnote: I facilitate Stakeholder Reputation Risk Management Master Classes in-house, at selected venues or online using Microsoft Teams.

 This intensive 2-day training provides delegates with a deep dive into Stakeholder Management and its impact on Corporate Reputation and Reputation Risk.

 This will give delegates a thorough grounding in Stakeholder Management incorporating risk & crisis principles.
-You will receive all materials from both courses.

 More info on both courses:

 This is an opportunity to get advanced insight and it will help delegates to safeguard their organisation against Stakeholder Reputation Risk.